-Q: Can you tell our readers a little bit about our shared past on Cornell Street, and the way we re-connected?
+Q: Remind me a little bit about our shared past on Cornell Street, and the way we re-connected.

 A: We moved to Colorado Springs in 1987.
 We were a military family stationed at Fort Carson.
 My children were about eleven and five.
 We moved next door to the Anderson family.
 Their children were about the same age as mine.
 There were two boys, Noah and Eli.
 Noah was my son's age.
 Eli was the oldest boy and Molly was the same age as my daughter, Ellie.
 Molly and Ellie became inseparable and played together a lot.